HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/community_provisioning.md

 ```

 1. Use a text or XML editor to open the stproxyconfig.xml file, located in the sametimeproxy\\conf\\stproxyconfig.xml directory.
-2. Add a <mobile\> section if it doesn't exist with <configUrl\> providing the provisioning URL as shown in the following example.
+2. Add a <mobile\> section if it does not exist with <configUrl\> providing the provisioning URL as shown in the following example.

     ```